cbuteau/param-signatures/README.md

 ## Background

-Originatting in COM and then in .NET I learned the value of interfaces very early on and used them consistenly through many different code bases.
+As a developer I originally used COM and then used .NET and I learned the value of interfaces very early on and used them consistently through many different code bases.

 Being very new to javascript the thing I did not like right off the bat was the amount of assumptions that are made in complex code bases.